Presuppositions are one of the key principles of NLP, and understanding them is essential. So what are NLP presuppositions?

 This is a fundamental principle of NLP.
 When you have a choice, your brain is activated, and you feel more in control.
 You’re more likely to make a good decision when you have options and less likely to make a bad decision.

 So it’s always better to give people choices whenever possible.
-You might not be able to give people unlimited choices, but even small choices can make them feel more in control and inspire them to take action.
+You might not be able to give people unlimited options, but even small choices can make them feel more in control and inspire them to take action.

 We Are Always Communicating